An Empirical Study of Fault Localization in Python Programs: Experimental Design

 \item Two bugs resulted in an empty ground truth (\autoref{sec:design:ground-truth}): essentially, there is no way of localizing the fault in $p_b^-$; we did not include these bugs in our experiments. \end{enumerate} This resulted in $501 - 120 - 39 - 2 =$ 340 bugs in 13 projects (all but \project{ansible}, \project{matplotlib}, \project{PySnooper}, and \project{scrapy}) that we could reproduce in our experiments.

-However, this is still an impractically large number: just \emph{reproducing} each bug in \bip takes nearly a full week of running time, and each FL experiment may require to rerun the same tests several times (hundreds of times in the case of MBFL).
-Thus, we first discarded 27 bugs that each take more than 48 hours to reproduce; then, we selected \n.{number of subjects}! bugs out of the remaining $313 = 340 - 27$ bugs using stratified random sampling with the four project categories as the ``strata'' (see \autoref{sec:design:faults-kinds}), picking: \n.{number of CLI}! bugs in category \cli, \n.{number of DEV}! bugs in category \dev, \n.{number of DS}! bugs in category \ds, and \n.{number of WEB}! bugs in category \web.
-This gives us a still sizable, balanced, and representative\footnote{ For example, this sample size is sufficient to estimate a ratio with up to 5.5\% error and 90\% probability with the most conservative (i.e., 50\%) a priori assumption~\cite{ss-estimate}.} sample of all bugs in \bip, which we used as our empirical study's subjects. \autoref{tab:bugsinpy-selected-projects} gives some details about the selected projects and their bugs.
+However, this is still an impractically large number: just \emph{reproducing} each of these bugs in \bip takes nearly a full week of running time, and each FL experiment may require to rerun the same tests several times (hundreds of times in the case of MBFL).
+Thus, we first discarded 27 bugs that each take more than 48 hours to reproduce.
+We estimate that including these 27 bugs in the experiments would have taken over 14 CPU-months just for the MBFL experiments ---not counting other FL techniques, nor the time for setup and dealing with unexpected failures.

+Running all the fault localization experiments for each of the remaining $313 = 340 - 27$ bugs takes approximately eleven CPU-hours, for a total of nearly five CPU-months.
+We selected \n.{number of subjects}! bugs out of the 313 using stratified random sampling with the four project categories as the ``strata'', picking: \n.{number of CLI}! bugs in category \cli, \n.{number of DEV}! bugs in category \dev, \n.{number of DS}! bugs in category \ds, and \n.{number of WEB}! bugs in category \web.
+This gives us a still sizable, balanced, and representative\footnote{ For example, this sample size is sufficient to estimate a ratio with up to 5.5\% error and 90\% probability with the most conservative (i.e., 50\%) a priori assumption~\cite{ss-estimate}.} sample of all bugs in \bip, which we could exhaustively analyze in around two CPU-months worth of experiments.
+In all, we used this selection of \n.{number of subjects}! bugs as our empirical study's subjects. \autoref{tab:bugsinpy-selected-projects} gives some details about the selected projects and their bugs.

+As a side comment, note that our experiments with \bip were generally more time consuming than Zou et al.'s experiments with Defects4J.
+For example, the average per-bug running time of MBFL in our experiments (\n{stmt/mbfl/metallaxis/all/time} seconds in \autoref{table:efficiency-family-bug-type}) was 3.3 times larger than in Zou et al.'s (4800 seconds in~\cite[Table~9]{Zou:2021}).
+Even more strikingly, running all fault localization experiments on the 357 Defects4J bugs took less than one CPU-month;\footnote{ The sum of column \textsc{average} in~\cite[Table~9]{Zou:2021} multiplied by 357 gives $2.04$ million seconds or $0.79$ months. } in contrast, running MBFL on just 27 ``time consuming'' bugs in \bip takes over 14 CPU-months.
+This difference may be partly due to the different characteristics of projects in Defects4J vs.\ \bip, and partly to the dynamic nature of Python (which is run by an interpreter).